mariaboxwala/mariaboxwala/README.md

 **Magna Cum Laude in Computer Engineering | ML Engineer | NLP, Remote Sensing, CV**

 I’m a freshly graduated machine learning enthusiast with a curiosity-fueled drive to build models that make a real-world impact.
-My work spans efficient natural language processing, computer vision, and ecological remote sensing, with a special focus on building **low-latency**, **resource-efficient** ML systems.
+My work spans efficient natural language processing, computer vision, and remote sensing, with a special focus on building **low-latency**, **resource-efficient** ML systems.

 ---

 ## About Me

-At the **American University of Sharjah**, I graduated **Magna Cum Laude** with a 3.76 GPA and led top honors societies like **IEEE-HKN** (President) and **Tau Beta Pi** (Vice President).
+At the **American University of Sharjah**, I graduated **Magna Cum Laude** and led top honors societies like **IEEE-HKN** (President) and **Tau Beta Pi** (Vice President).
 My academic and personal projects reflect both breadth and depth—ranging from **Arabic poetry generation with LLMs** to **satellite-based biodiversity assessment**.

 I'm deeply invested in:
 -  **Multilingual NLP** for social good